Mathematical Tools in SpectraLab

 SpectraLab contains various tools for pre-processing and analyzing spectral and kinetic data.
 Most of these tools are available through the "Math" and "Analysis" sections of the Main Menu.

-taking the logarithm, exponentiation, and some other mathematical functions, are not available in the Menu but may be invoked through the Command Line (see their descriptions in the Glossary of SpectraLab Scripts).
+The "Math" section includes simple mathematical operations on the traces (summarizing, multiplying, etc.).
+Some of these operations, such as taking the logarithm, exponentiation, and some other mathematical functions, are not available in the Menu but may be invoked through the Command Line (see their descriptions in the Glossary of SpectraLab Scripts).
 Additional, more advanced pre-processing tools available through Main Menu and/or through the Command Line are:

 The "Analysis" section provides tools for: